 Even if you are able to keep an employee away from long periods of high intensity lifting, they may still be at risk due to fatigue from sheer number of lifts.
 All athletes will hit a point where they’ve done too much and need time to rest and recover.

 Measure the number of lifts for employees on a daily and weekly basis and find the point where form starts to break down.
 Then try to keep this from happening.
 This may mean being more creative with days off and break times.
 Or it may mean rotating warehouse roles to provide days with lower numbers of reps and lower intensity.

 You can’t be on the floor all the time.
 The only way for a truly safety-conscious culture to form is to be sure that your employees are invested in building that culture too.
 Employees will be more likely to invest if they feel that they can contribute to the creation and maintenance of the culture.

 7.)
 Employee feedback metrics

 The best way to ensure that employees are contributing is to form a safety committee.
 The committee can help conduct inspections, provide training, and gather input from the rest of the employees.
+The committee should meet regularly with rotating safety meeting topics being covered.
 Through this input you can measure how safe employees feel, how tired or sore they get, how much rest they get during the day, and other metrics.
 Track the improvement of these metrics to see if your initiatives are having the desired effect.